 “Citizens play a critical role in reducing waste and improving markets for recyclable materials by recycling properly,” Harrison said.
 “But they can’t do it alone.
-Companies need to commit to designing for recycling and bolstering the U.S. system so that we can see successful increases in recycling rates, together.
+Companies need to commit to designing for recycling and bolstering the U.S. system.
+All so that we can see successful increases in recycling rates, together.
 A healthier U.S. recycling system is good for the economy and the planet.”

 TOP 5 REASONS AMERICANS RECYCLE